kapoolay/Masters-in-Data-Analytics/Database Management/README.md

     Delivered well-documented, organized solutions.

-Note: These projects were completed as part of academic coursework at Western Governors University (WGU).
-Datasets are for educational use only.
+**Note**: This project was completed as part of coursework.
+Datasets and code are for educational use only and may not be publicly shared.